 You should smile more, women are told, it makes you look good.
-This is said as a compliment but is erasure of the person & her emotions.
+This is said as a compliment but is the erasure of the person & her emotions.
 What if she doesn’t feel like smiling?
 If you’re not a woman, try smiling at someone you don’t like or in a situation that causes you distress.
 Smiles must blossom on their own, not be demanded.

 In my InstaStories conversation on #PeopleWeDontKnow, 2 men mentioned being complimented on their smiles.
-We overburden girls with an identity-price tag on smiles.
+We overburden girls with an identity price tag on smiles.
 We never let boys/men know that their smiles matter.
 We give them role models that are angry, brooding & unsmiling.
 Look at any film poster featuring a macho hero.
-We suggest that smiling is only aesthetic and the domain of the female, as if to smile is to not be male.
+We suggest that smiling is only aesthetic and the domain of the female as if to smile is to not be male.

-But a smile is a universal expression of all’s-okay.
+But a smile is a universal expression of all’s okay.
 It’s one of the earliest forms of communication we learn.
 It transcends the politics of gender, age and geography.
-Finally it expresses joy and creates more joy.
+Finally, it expresses joy and creates more joy.
 So, when was the last time you smiled just because you felt like it?